Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 www.placetobeme.org

-The Children’s Dispensary provides social and recreational activities in the South Bend area to allow children and families with special needs social interaction.
+The Children’s Dispensary provides social and recreational activities in the South Bend area to facilitate social interaction for children and families with special needs.
+This organization aims to give autistic individuals from age 6 to adults a safe space to develop friendships, build self-esteem, and overcome challenges with social skills and learning.
 They do this through fun in music, creative arts, cooking, movement, and sports in the community.

 Autism Spectrum Disorders Family Support Group